About Hearing Devices

 Different designs are suitable for different types of hearing loss, including behind-the-ear and in-the-ear devices, though all are small and discreet.

 Choosing the correct aid depends on type of hearing loss, lifestyle and occupation.
-The specialists at Ear Science Surgery have the expertise and experience to be able to direct you to the most appropriate hearing aid solution for your needs.
+Our specialists have the expertise and experience to be able to direct you to the most appropriate hearing aid solution for your needs.

 Implantable hearing devices have now become mainstream treatments – in fact, surgery can often be carried out at a hospital in less than 24 hours.